Exploring the Alphabet of English Idioms: A Journey through ‘N’

 Justifications:

 This is an idiom because it figuratively means that one must take risks to achieve success.
-"Guts" represents bravery or boldness, and "glory" represents achievement or honor, with the phrase suggesting that without taking bold actions, one cannot expect great rewards.
+"Guts" represents bravery or boldness, and "glory" represents achievement or honor, with the idiom suggesting that without taking bold actions, one cannot expect great rewards.
 The meaning goes beyond the literal words, making it idiomatic.

 Origin: